 In this episode, Mike shares stories that have inspired his mission to transform the future of education where students learn through great experiences.
 They are empowered by having their voice heard AND acted upon.
 Educational experiences are co-created using a continuous conversation between guides and students.
 And this is revolutionizing learning.
 Knowing their voice has power has created an environment where students and teachers, alike, learn from each other fostering an environment of respect even amidst differing ideas and opinions.

 00:20 – An incident in school that led him to be cynical about the educational system.
-The constant process of frustration leading him to what is different.
+The constant process of frustration leads him to what is different.

 03:26 – What could be in the minds of kids when they have a negative perception about school or a teacher?
 How does this relate to cultural differences and communication barriers?